martinanderson/martinanderson/README.md

 ### I've been hands-on thru the births and growth of Web1 and Web2.
 The today's modern Internet.
 And right now I'm excited to witness it's continuous evolution to **Web3**.
 I simply see that as an opportunity for another wave of innovation and growth as a coder.

 ### Writing code for me is and always has been just awesome.
 It's a way to challenge yourself intellectually, a way to create.
-To learn, deepdive, build and contribute.
+To learn, explore, build and contribute.
 And it's almost never boring :) Most of my cureer I have operting as a one man army with the exeption of accosional partnerships, but today Im looking to be a part of a Team.

 ## This is me, a long read but a full disclosure: